 When you mortgage a home in Switzerland, you can choose from two methods of amortization.
 The standard model is direct amortization, which involves making regular repayments to the lender to pay off your loan.
-The other option is indirect amortization, which involves making regular contributions into a 3a account, life insurance policy or investment account – typically at the same bank which holds your mortgage.
+The other option is indirect amortization, which involves making regular contributions into a 3a account, 3a whole life insurance policy or 3a retirement fund and pledging those pillar 3a retirement assets to the mortgage lender.

 Advantages of direct amortization of mortgages

 Lower interest costs.
 Interest is charged as a percentage of your outstanding debt multiplied by the amount of time during which you carry that debt.
 When you directly amortize your mortgage, the interest charged decreases steadily over time.

 Example: You mortgage a home for a 500,000 Swiss franc home loan with a 1% annual interest rate and a 20,000-franc annual amortization payment.
 You pay 5000 francs in interest the first year (1% of 500,000).
 The second year you pay 4800 francs in interest (1% of 480,000) because you have paid off 20,000 francs of your debt.
 The third year you pay 4600 francs in interest (1% of 460,000) because you have paid off 40,000 francs of your debt.
 Over the 25-year amortization term, you would pay 65,000 francs in interest.